Forms and guidance to help you fill in and send HM Revenue and Customs (HMRC) your Stamp Duty Land Tax (SDLT) paper return.

-Completing the SDLT1
+Fill in the SDLT1 return

-Each SDLT1 form has its own unique transaction reference number printed on it, so you can only use it for that particular transaction.
+Each SDLT1 form and payslip has its own Unique Transaction Reference Number (UTRN) printed on it, so you can only use it for that particular transaction.
 You can’t use photocopies of the SDLT return for different transactions.

-Transactions that require additional forms
+Transactions that need extra forms

-You can order forms SDLT2, SDLT3 and SDLT4 online or by phone.
+Order forms SDLT2, SDLT3 and SDLT4 online or by phone.

 SDLT 2 more than 2 purchasers or vendors